csc-training/node-level-optimization/instruction-level-parallelism/README.md

 formula?

 - In Mahti, AMD CPU cores have 16 AVX registers, the Intel CPU cores in Puhti 32.
 With large enough `NUM_OPS`, all operands can no longer be kept in registers.
-Try to work in pen and paper how many registers are needed for different operations.
+Try to work out on pen and paper how many registers are needed for different operations.
 What is the critical value for `NUM_OPS`?
 Investigate what happens to performance when this value is exceeded.